Professional team working on laptops in modern workspace

 It's simpler than most contractors expect.
 You get a quote from your vendor, apply for financing, and the lender evaluates your revenue, time in business, and the equipment value.
 Then you get terms.

 Most equipment loans cover 80% to 100% of the purchase price.
 Terms usually run 6 months to 10 years depending on the useful life of the asset.
-Rates start around 5.5% for strong credit profiles and go up from there.
+Rates vary by credit profile and revenue — stronger borrowers get more competitive terms.

 Here's What Most People Get Wrong